a-m-dev/frontend_gulp_sass_starterKit/readme.md

-# Structure Goes Like This:
+# Folder structure Goes Like This:

 ```
 -- src